porrey/ledmatrixide/README.md

     	}
     }

 ### Rendering ###

 The second section of the code is where the rendering of the display takes place.
 This section starts with the `while(running)` statement.

-Within this loop, the accelerometer is read, the sand grains are iterated (the physics is applied), the background is cleared (using the background color if specified), the image is drawn and then the sand pixels are drawn.
+Within this loop, the accelerometer is read, the sand grains are iterated (the physics is applied), the background is cleared (using the background color if specified), the image is drawn and finally the sand grains are drawn.

 #### Drawing the Image ####

 The image is drawn by reading the image array for each pixel, converting the color integer into it's ARGB components and then blending it with the background color as shown below.

     for(y = 0; y < IMAGE_HEIGHT; y++)
     {